Cometores/POSIX-practice/README.md

 # Practice in C for POSIX standard from the Ruhr University Bochum.

+A collection of problems in C programming with their solutions.
+The repository is based on the **"Operating Systems 2022"** course from **Ruhr-University Bochum**.
+The problems are aimed at an in-depth understanding of interaction with the POSIX operating systems kernel.
+The problems are divided into sections and go from the easy to the hard level.

 **Goals:**
 - Work with Linux **system calls**
 - Learn how **processes** and **threads** work